Camilo Castelo Branco: Biography

 His first period of incarceration was short, apparently thanks to the intervention of Teixeira de Queiroz, an influential judge and, coincidentally, father of the renowned José Maria de Eça de Queiroz.
-During his second and longer incarceration he wrote what most consider to be his best and most characteristic work Amor de Perdição.
+During his second and longer incarceration he wrote what most consider to be his best and most characteristic work Doomed Love.
 Later this phase of his life would also inspire him to write his Memórias do Cárcere (literally "Memories of Prison"), in which he describes the meanders of the then miserable and overcrowded prison of Relação, at the centre of Porto, intertwined with intimate ramblings of the imagination and biographical fragments.

 Camilo was made a viscount (Visconde de Correia Botelho) in 1885 in recognition of his contributions to literature, and when his health deteriorated and he could no longer write, parliament gave him a pension for life.
 In 1886, he wrote "Esboço de crítica: Otelo, o Mouro de Veneza".
 Going blind (because of syphilis) and suffering from chronic nervous disease, Castelo Branco committed suicide with a revolver in 1890, while sitting in his now-famous wooden rocking chair.